 - Send a note to your child's teacher including the date, time, and reason for early dismissal. - Report to the office at the designated time.
-Your child will be called to the office when you arrive. - Parents must pick students up by 2:00 if signing them out early.
+Your child will be called to the office when you arrive.

-Procedure for Dealing with Excessive Absences, Tardies, or Early Departures
+Procedure for Dealing with Excessive Absences